 \section{Dataset Details}

-We use a laptop with an \texttt{intel i7 10870-H} CPU and \texttt{nvidia 3070 Laptop} GPU connected to an Azure Kinect RGB-D camera for data acquisition.
-The RGB-D images captured by the camera are transmitted to the desktop computer through a wireless network, and the desktop computer completes the SLAM computations, and then the results are sent back to our viewer on the laptop for visualization.
-The statistics of the Indoor Dataset are listed in Table \ref{tab:statistics_indoor_dataset}. }
+We used a laptop with an Intel i7 10870-H CPU and nVidia 3070 Laptop GPU connected to an Azure Kinect RGB-D camera for data acquisition.
+The RGB-D images captured by the camera were transmitted to a desktop computer through a wireless network, and the desktop computer completed the SLAM computations.
+Results were sent back to a viewer on the laptop for visualization.
+A statistical summary of our indoor dataset is given in Table \ref{tab:statistics_indoor_dataset}.